jkent/cwhttpd/README.md

 # History and Licensing

-Clockwise is a fork of libesphttpd by Chris Morgan, which is a fork of esphttpd by Jeroen Domburg (also known as Sprite_tm).
+Clockwise HTTPd is a fork of libesphttpd by Chris Morgan, which is a fork of esphttpd by Jeroen Domburg (also known as Sprite_tm).
 The former is licensed under a 'Beer-ware' license (essentially public domain) and the later MPLv2.
 Clockwise is also licensed under the MPLv2.